mmbman/Katagiri/1980-07-16-Diamond-Sutra-Emptiness-and-Mind.md

 #### 16:58

-That’s why Nagarjuna says that such an understanding of the world is empty.
-But if you think “the world is empty,” [then] whatever I explain according to Nagarjuna, still you feel pensive and pessimistic, because the world is empty.
+That’s why Nāgārjuna says that such an understanding of the world is empty.
+But if you think “the world is empty,” [then] whatever I explain according to Nāgārjuna, still you feel pensive and pessimistic, because the world is empty.
 So very naturally you feel hopeless in human life.
-That’s why in the *Prajnaparamita Sutra*, next [it says], “Emptiness is form.”
+That’s why in the *Prajñāpāramitā Sutra*, next [it says], “Emptiness is form.”

 *Emptiness is form* means [it’s not a cause for] pensiveness.
 Even though I say the table and Katagiri is really empty, or mind is really evasive, or vague, or vast, whatever I say – should I always stay in a feeling of pensiveness because of such an understanding?
 No way.
 Because still the table is here, my mind is here, Katagiri is here.
 The world is here.
 War is here.
 Computer is here.
 So you cannot always stay in a certain feeling of pensiveness or nihilism or pessimism or whatever it is.
 If you feel pensive or nihilistic, *next* we have to break this [wall].
 That is what is called *emptiness is form*.